alaa/oh-my-vpn/README.md

 - Install OpenVPN client your machine.
 - Copy the client configurations file ```client.conf``` or ```client.ovpn``` and import it to your favorite OpenVPN client.
+- Server supports up to 3 connected clients, assuming you use it on your Laptop, Smart-Phone and Tablet.

 ### Supported Operating Systems (Tested):